 Data Sources

-Connect vector search backends for retrieval-augmented generation (RAG).
-Data sources provide semantic search over external knowledge bases.
+Connect knowledge sources and vector search backends for retrieval-augmented generation (RAG).
+Data sources let AI profiles ground responses in your own content.

 Quick Start